Pharmaceutical contract management software is software for managing clinical, vendor, research, quality, licensing, and commercial agreements.

 What a pharma team’s CLM needs to do:

-Track dates across interconnected agreements.
+You need to track dates across interconnected agreements.
 The CRO agreement’s enrollment deadline affects the CMO’s manufacturing start date, which affects the distribution agreement’s launch window.
 Automated alerts need to span these connections.

 -